-For Fall 2020, there is a special merge process for Hybrid and Dual-Delivery courses.
+For Spring 2021, there is a special merge process for Hybrid and Dual-Delivery courses.
 This special process applies to:

 - Hybrid—groups (Class is divided into groups (i.e., MWF class is divided into ABC groups).
 Faculty deliver instruction in person to alternating groups of students and the rest of instruction online or online live.)

-- Dual delivery (Faculty simultaneously deliver instruction in person and online live via WebEx or Teams.)
+- Dual delivery (Faculty simultaneously deliver instruction in person and online live via Teams.)

 For these delivery modes, the courses may appear to be “split” in Brightspace.
 There is a manual process to combine or merge these sections.
 We are modifying our process for Hybrid-groups and Dual delivery courses.
 We will automatically merge these split sections.
-We will post a message in Brightspace when we start this process (tentatively August 10, 2020).
-We will post a follow up message when it is completed (no later than August 14, 2020).
+We will post a message in Brightspace when it is completed (no later than January 8, 2021).
 In the interim, you CAN begin (or continue) developing your courses today.
-During the merge for these unique cases, we will NOT delete any course offerings until September 7, 2020.
+During the merge for these unique cases, we will NOT delete any course offerings.
 This will give all faculty time to ensure you have copied all of your content into the correct merged section.

 You should only develop content in ONE of your split sections.
 After the courses are merged, you will need to manually copy this content into your new merged course offering.
 It does not matter which course offering you work in, since you will need to manually copy your content into your new merged course offering.
 These are the steps to copy a course. (link to Keep Teaching Community site in Brightspace)

 For any other scenario, including cases where you wanted additional (different) sections merged into these (e.g. want multiple sections of the same course or undergrad/grad courses, labs, etc…), you will still need to send a request to firstname.lastname@example.org

 Do I need to wait until after the merge to work on my course?